Collective relaxation dynamics in a three-dimensional lattice glass model

 The central open question that remains, then, concerns the existence of a causal link between static and dynamic fluctuations, to go beyond known correlations~\cite{richert1998dynamics}.
-While random first-order transition (RFOT) theory suggests that static fluctuations directly control the evolution of dynamic heterogeneity and explain the slowing down of the dynamics~\cite{Kirkpatrick1989,Bouchaud2004,biroli2022rfot}, other approaches use local energy barriers and dynamic facilitation~\cite{Garrahan2002,Garrahan2003,Chandler2010,Keys2011,dyre2006colloquium}, with no need to refer to a complex underlying free energy landscape.
+While RFOT theory suggests that static fluctuations directly control the evolution of dynamic heterogeneity and explain the slowing down of the dynamics~\cite{Kirkpatrick1989,Bouchaud2004,biroli2022rfot}, alternative approaches use local energy barriers and dynamic facilitation~\cite{Garrahan2002,Garrahan2003,Chandler2010,Keys2011,dyre2006colloquium}, making no reference to the underlying complex free energy landscape.

 Experimental measurements do not easily discriminate these views~\cite{albert2016fifth}, and original strategies are needed~\cite{berthier2021self}.
 Recent developments in computational studies of atomistic glass-formers~\cite{berthier2023modern} helped reveal the importance of dynamic facilitation at very low temperatures~\cite{Chacko2021,Guiselin2022,Nishikawa2022,Scalliet2022}, strengthening earlier results~\cite{vogel2004spatially,Keys2011}.
 The reported decoupling between static and dynamic lengthscales~\cite{charbonneau2013decorrelation,Scalliet2022} weakens the idea that statics fully controls dynamics, as does the observation that local Monte Carlo algorithms strongly impact the equilibrium dynamics~\cite{Wyart2017}.
-While RFOT theory accounts for all these observations~\cite{xia2001microscopic,biroli2022rfot,Berthier2019cantheglass}, the situation remains confused.
+While RFOT theory accounts for all these observations~\cite{xia2001microscopic,biroli2022rfot,Berthier2019cantheglass}, the current situation is confused.